medo64/AASeq/docs/web/src/fileformat.md

 Destination identifies the second endpoint for a message.
 It must match the Name of previously defined endpoint and cannot be omitted.

-Message is the name of message and it's dependant on plugin definition.
-If destination is "Me", message can be omitted.
+Message is the name of message and it's dependant on protocol definition.
+If destination is "Me" or protocol supports only one message type, message can be omitted.
 It must start with a letter and it can contain letters, numbers, dash, and underscore character.

 ## Commands